fj-morales/deep-relevance-ranking/README.md

 To replicate he effectiveness results for POSIT-DRMM+MV, please, follow the [[installation](https://github.com/nlpaueb/deep-relevance-ranking))] and [[running](https://github.com/nlpaueb/deep-relevance-ranking/tree/master/models/drmm)] instructions of the original repository.

+**For the following experiments, you require a copy of the document collections for Robust04 and BioASQ in natural language**

+For Robust04, visit the [NIST(https://trec.nist.gov/data/cd45/index.html)] website.
+For BioASQ, download the [PubMed(https://www.nlm.nih.gov/databases/download/pubmed_medline.html)] 2018 baseline collection.

 ## Reproduction of BM25+extra model